Hawaiian sovereignty movement: Ka Lāhui

 Ka Lāhui Hawaiʻi was formed in 1987 as a local grassroots initiative for Hawaiian sovereignty.
 Mililani Trask was its first leader.
 Trask was elected the first kia'aina (governor) of Ka Lahui.
 The organization has a constitution, elected offices and representatives for each island.
 The group supports federal recognition, independence from the United States, and inclusion of Native Hawaiians in federal Indian policy.
 It is considered the largest sovereignty movement group, reporting a membership of 21,000 in 1997.
 One of its goals is to reclaim ceded lands.
-In 1993, the group led 10,000 people on a march to the Iolani Palace on the 100th anniversary of the overthrow of Queen Liliuokalani.
+In 1993, the group led 10,000 people on a march to the Iolani Palace on the 100th anniversary of the overthrow of Queen Liliʻuokalani.

 Ka Lāhui and many sovereignty groups oppose the Native Hawaiian Government Reorganization Act of 2009 (known as the "Akaka Bill") proposed by Senator Daniel Akaka, which begins the process of federal recognition of a Native Hawaiian government, with which the U.S. State Department would have government-to-government relations.
 The group believes that there are problems with the process and version of the bill.
 Still, Trask supported the original Akaka Bill and was a member of a group that crafted it.
 Trask has been critical of the bill's 20-year limitation on all claims against the U.S., saying: "We would not be able to address the illegal overthrow, address the breach of trust issues" and "We're looking at a terrible history....
 That history needs to be remedied."
 The organization was a part of UNPO from 1993 through 2012.

 Ka Pākaukau

-Ka Pākaukau leader Kekuni Blaisdell is a medical doctor and founding chair of the Department of Medicine at the University of Hawai'i John Burns School of Medicine who advocates for Hawaiian independence.
+Ka Pākaukau leader Kekuni Blaisdell was a medical doctor and founding chair of the Department of Medicine at the University of Hawai'i John Burns School of Medicine who advocates for Hawaiian independence.
 The group began in the late 1980s as the Pā Kaukau coalition with the aim to supply information that could support the sovereignty and independence movement.

 Blaisdell and the 12 groups that comprise the Ka Pākaukau believe in a "nation-within-a-nation" concept as a start to independence and are willing to negotiate with the President of the United States as "representatives of our nation as co-equals".

-In 1993, Blaisdell convened Ka Ho'okolokolonui Kanaka Maoli, the "People's International Tribunal", which brought indigenous leaders from around the world to Hawaii to put the U.S. government on trial for the theft of Hawaii's sovereignty and other related violations of international law.
+In 1993, Blaisdell convened Ka Hoʻokolokolonui Kanaka Maoli, the "People's International Tribunal", which brought indigenous leaders from around the world to Hawaii to put the U.S. government on trial for the theft of Hawaii's sovereignty and other related violations of international law.
 The tribunal found the U.S. guilty, and published its findings in a lengthy document filed with the U.N.
 Committees on Human Rights and Indigenous Affairs.